Butterfly Harmonic Pattern Trading Strategy

 Bullish Butterfly Patterns

-So, the ideal target for the B point must possess precise 78.6% retracement of the XA swing.
+So, the ideal target for the B point must possess a precise 78.6% retracement of the XA swing.
 Other rules that redefine the structure further include the BC projection that must be at least 1.618 measurements.

 How to Trade Bearish Butterfly